f1729/jibril/README.md

-> Jibril CLI helps you to improve your memory about a word and their concept.
+> Jibril CLI helps you to improve your long-term memory of a word with their concept.
-  Jibril was constructed with a technique to improve you long-term memory.

 ## How it works?